persamina/me/_posts/2021-02-06-environment-monitor.md

 ##  Connect to Local Wi-Fi if Available
 We also will want to connect the Raspberry Pi to Wi-Fi if available to reduce data costs on our Twilio SIM card.

-There are many ways of doing this but the "headless" way is to creaet a file named `wpa_supplicant.conf` in the boot directory updating the `country`, `ssid`, and `psk`.
+There are many ways of doing this but the "headless" way is to create a file named `wpa_supplicant.conf` in the boot directory updating the `country`, `ssid`, and `psk`.
 The Raspberry Pi foundation has more detailed instructions [here](https://www.raspberrypi.org/documentation/configuration/wireless/headless.md).

 ```
 ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev